How to vote

 - In person – going to the polling station to vote on polling day.

-- By post – your council will send you a posting voting pack so you can complete your ballot paper at home and return it in the post – NB the postal vote registration deadline for the Holyrood elections has now passed.
+- By post – your council will send you a posting voting pack so you can complete your ballot paper at home and return it in the post.

 If you want to vote in person you should receive a card with voting information at the address where you are registered.
 You don’t need the card to vote.
 To check that you are registered in Edinburgh and Lothian contact:

 Lothian Valuation Joint Board

 17A South Gyle Crescent